Stadium of Fire: History

 Stadium of Fire originated as the Freedom Festival Panorama.
-It took on its current format and name in 1980 after Alan Osmond and Merrill Osmond acquired the festival as one of the money-making events conceived by the Osmond family in the early 1980s to recuperate money from father George Osmond's bad business partnerships that had left the family in deep debt.
-Since 1980, it has become one of the largest Independence Day celebrations in the United States with super star performers, and the Stadium of Fire Dancers.
+It took on its current format and name in 1980 after Alan Osmond and Merrill Osmond acquired control of the festival.

+In this era, the Osmonds developed a number of businesses or other money-making events to recover from financial losses due to their father George Osmond's bad business decisions that left the family in deep debt.
+Stadium of Fire reflected Alan's love of large fireworks celebrations.
+Since 1980, the Stadium of Fire has become one of the largest Independence Day celebrations in the United States with super-star performers.
 Since 2004, it has been created and produced by Baruch Gayton Productions.

 At the 2024 Stadium of Fire event, a firework malfunction injured 26 people.